robotopia/GleamXGPMonitoring/docs/PulsarDatabase.md

 # Updating the Pulsar database

-To make queries for pulsars faster, the [ATNF pulsar catalogue](https://www.atnf.csiro.au/research/pulsar/psrcat/) has been duplicated within the GleamXGPMonitoring app.
+To make queries for pulsars faster, the [ATNF pulsar catalogue](https://www.atnf.csiro.au/research/pulsar/psrcat/) has been duplicated within the MWA Image Plane Transient Classifier app.
 The Pulsar model has the following fields:

 - name